The Watcher (song): Charts

-Sequels

-"The Watcher 2"
+Certifications

+Sequel

-A sequel to the song was released in 2002 and titled "The Watcher 2".
-The song is a sequel to "The Watcher" and is performed by American rappers Jay-Z, Dr. Dre, Rakim and R&B singer Truth Hurts.
-The song was featured on Jay-Z's album The Blueprint 2: The Gift & The Curse.
+A sequel to the song was made by American rapper Jay-Z and released on the 12th of November, 2002 for his seventh studio album The Blueprint 2: The Gift & The Curse, where it was titled "The Watcher 2".
+The song is performed by Jay-Z, alongside Dr. Dre, Rakim and R&B singer Truth Hurts.
+The song was featured as the third track to The Blueprint 2 and its reissue, Blueprint 2.1.
 Jay-Z performs the first verse.
 During it he shouts out fellow Roc-A-Fella associates Damon Dash and Kareem Burke, mentions Robb Report and references the Eric B. & Rakim song "Eric B. Is President".
-This is then followed on by Truth Hurts' bridge and the hook, with the same lyrics as the original hook sang by Eminem.
+This is then followed on by Truth Hurts' bridge and the hook, with the same lyrics as the original hook sung by Eminem.
 This then bring Dre's verse, which begins with a similar pattern to Dre's song "Still D.R.E.".
 The third verse is performed by Rakim.
 He references his opening line on "Lyrics of Fury", from the Eric B. & Rakim album Follow the Leader.
 Rakim told Who that the song was originally intended to be a Dr. Dre project: "That was a Dre project, man.
 A joint that I did for Dre.
 Jay-Z heard it and the rest is history, man.".

-"The Watcher Pt.
-3"

-A prequel to the song was released in 2003 and was titled "The Watcher Pt.
-3".
-The song is performed by American rappers Snoop Dogg, Dr. Dre and Rakim.
-The song is a part of the DJ Jam mixtape WBallz 187.4 FM Vol. 1 which is hosted by Snoop Dogg (under his moniker Bigg Snoop Dogg).
-On vinyl releases of the mixtape, the whole song can be heard however on the CD version of the mixtape, the last verse cannot be heard.
-The first verse is a freestyle rap by Snoop Dogg, in which he says not to confuse him with rapper Lil' Bow Wow by saying: "And I'm not the little one, I'm the Big Bow Wow".
-Whilst every other aspect is original to this song, the hook, Dr. Dre's verse, Rakim's verse and the instrumental are from "The Watcher 2".